nunomourinho/forensicVmAutopsyUserManual/docs/glossary.rst

    Forensic Virtual Machine (VM)
       A digital environment replicated from a forensic image that serves as a snapshot of a system at a specific point in time.

-   forensicVM
+   ForensicVM / forensicVM
-      A specialized virtual machine that operates on a hypervisor and is utilized in digital forensic investigations.
-It is created through the conversion of a forensic image into a virtual machine format.
+      A specialized or comprehensive virtual machine environment tailored for forensic investigations.
+It operates on a hypervisor and is derived from a forensic image.
 The operating system is detected, and necessary drivers are installed to replicate the functionality of the original system.
 An initial snapshot is created to preserve the original state.
-The forensicVM simulates the original computer or server within a safe and controlled environment, allowing detailed examination without risk to other systems.

-   ForensicVM
-      A comprehensive project designed to assist forensic investigators in the virtualization of forensic images.

-   ForensicVM
-      A forensic virtual machine used to convert forensic images for detailed analysis.

-   ForensicVM
-      A tool designed to simplify the digital forensics investigation process by allowing the virtualization and management of forensic images.

-   forensicVM
-      Forensic Virtual Machine created for investigations.

-   ForensicVM
-      Forensic virtual machine.

-   forensicVM
-      A specialized virtual machine tailored for forensic purposes.

-   forensicVM
-      A specialized virtual machine tailored for forensic purposes.

-   ForensicVM
-      A virtual machine environment tailored for forensic analysis.
-It is derived from a forensic image and is used for systematic investigations without compromising the original data.

-   ForensicVM
-      A virtual machine environment tailored for forensic investigations.
-It’s essential to manage its operations correctly to preserve the integrity of the evidence.
+The ForensicVM allows detailed examination within a safe and controlled environment, without risk to other systems or compromising the original data.
+It often has a network card disabled by default for security reasons and offers tools and functionalities essential for digital forensic investigations.
+Designed to assist forensic investigators in the virtualization, management, and analysis of forensic images, it’s essential to manage its operations correctly to preserve the integrity of the evidence.

-   forensicVM
-      A virtual machine specifically designed or purposed for forensic investigations.

-   forensicVM
-      A virtual machine purposed for forensic investigations.

-   ForensicVM
-      A virtual machine purposed for forensic investigations.

-   forensicVM
-      A specialized virtual machine tailored for forensic investigations, often having a network card disabled by default for security reasons.

-   ForensicVM
-      A virtualized environment tailored for forensic investigations.

-   ForensicVM
-      A virtual machine that offers tools and functionalities essential for digital forensic investigations.

-   ForensicVM client
-      An Autopsy plugin, forming one of the two primary components of the ForensicVM project.

-   ForensicVM Client plugin
-      A specialized tool within the Autopsy ForensicVM plugin suite that aids in the forensic analysis of virtual machines.

-   forensicVM Client plugin
-      The component of ForensicVM that is integrated within Autopsy to assist in processing and converting forensic images.

    ForensicVM Client Plugin
-      The main program interface of ForensicVM that runs in Autopsy Software.

-   ForensicVM Client Plugin
-      The specific plugin in Autopsy that facilitates the analysis of VM images.

-   ForensicVM Client Plugin
-      A specific plugin within Autopsy tailored for managing and interacting with a Forensic Virtual Machine (VM).
+      A specialized Autopsy plugin that forms one of the two primary components of the ForensicVM project.
+It is the main program interface running in Autopsy Software and is designed to assist in the processing, converting, and forensic analysis of virtual machines and forensic images.
+Tailored for managing and interacting with Forensic Virtual Machines (VM), it facilitates the analysis of VM images.

    ForensicVM Loader
-      Part of the ForensicVM toolset that initializes the forensic analysis environment for VM analysis.

-   ForensicVM Loader
-      A component of the ForensicVM plugin responsible for initializing and setting up the environment for VM analysis.
+      A component that is part of the ForensicVM toolset and plugin, responsible for initializing and setting up the forensic analysis environment for VM analysis.

    ForensicVM Main Screen
       The primary interface of the forensic virtual machine when accessed via the web.

-   ForensicVM Main Web Interface
+   ForensicVM Main Web Interface or web page
-      The primary interface of the ForensicVM, where users can navigate to various tools and features, including the WebShell.
+      The primary interface of the ForensicVM, where users can navigate to various tools and features, including the WebShell and Netdata.

-   ForensicVM main web page
-      The primary interface of the ForensicVM, through which users can navigate to different tools and features, including Netdata.

-   ForensicVM Remote Screen Interface
+   ForensicVM Server Remote Web Screen/Console Control Interface
-      A display of the forensicVM as seen when accessed remotely, especially through web interfaces.
+      A web-based interface designed for remote forensic investigators to collaborate and control the ForensicVM.
+It lets users interact with the forensicVM directly and provides an interactive console for access to the virtual screen of the remote ForensicVM.
+It serves as a display of the forensicVM as seen when accessed remotely, especially through web interfaces.

-   ForensicVM server
+   ForensicVM Server
       The main backbone of the ForensicVM system, developed using Django and Python, it facilitates the functionalities of the ForensicVM.

-   ForensicVM Server Web Control Interface
-      A web interface designed for remote forensic investigators to collaborate and control the ForensicVM.

-   ForensicVM Web Screen Interface
-      A web-based interface that lets users interact with the forensicVM directly.

-   ForensicVM Webscreen Console
-      An interactive console providing access to the virtual screen of the remote ForensicVM.

    ForensicVM Webscreen Console Control Toolbar
       A detailed overview of the Control Toolbar in the ForensicVM Webscreen Console.